-This property contains 36 project-based rental assistance units designated under the Section 8 of the Housing Act of 1937 (42 U.S.C. § 1437f), to serve an elderly and disabled resident population.
-Qualifying economic income limits are Low Income as published by the U.S. Department of Housing and Urban Development (HUD) each year for Merrimack County.
+This property contains 35 project-based rental assistance units designated under Section 8 of the Housing Act of 1937 (42 U.S.C. § 1437f), to serve a family resident population.
+Qualifying economic income limits are Very Low and Extremely Low as published by the U.S. Department of Housing and Urban Development (HUD) each year for Belknap County.

-This residence is completely smoke-free.
+This residence is a completely smoke-free.
 No smoking of any kind (tobacco or any other substance) is permitted in any unit or in any part of the building or grounds.
-Applicants, tenants, visitors and guests must be willing to refrain from smoking while inside the building and on the building grounds.
+Applicants must be willing to refrain from smoking while inside the building and on the building grounds.